GreptimeTeam/demo-scene/dify-monitoring/README.md

 - Dashboard queries assume the default GreptimeDB OTLP table schema.
 Run `SHOW TABLES` and adjust if table names differ.
 - Fluentd-collected logs have second-precision timestamps and no trace context.
 Container metadata (`container_name`, `source`) is extracted from `log_attributes` JSON.
 - The trace waterfall view shows one trace at a time (plugin limitation).
 Use the Trace ID filter or copy a trace ID from the Slowest Spans table.
+- Dify's Celery workers log `Failed to detach context` errors.
+This is a [known OpenTelemetry Python SDK issue](https://github.com/open-telemetry/opentelemetry-python/issues/2606) with context token handling across threads — harmless and does not affect trace collection.